upnplib/upnplib/gtests/README.md

 test_template.cpp.
 If you want to see what tests are skipped on Github Actions you can execute the test for example with:

-    GITHUB_ACTIONS="true" ./build/test_template.a
+    GITHUB_ACTIONS=true ./build/test_template.a

+To run all tests local from the projects root directory with GITHUB_ACTIONS I use:

+    (cd ./gtests/build && GITHUB_ACTIONS=true ctest -R 'test_.+' --output-on-failure)

 <br /><pre>
 // Copyright (C) 2021 GPL 3 and higher by Ingo Höft,  &#60;Ingo&#64;Hoeft-online.de&#62;
 // Redistribution only with this Copyright remark.
-Last modified: 2021-08-22
+Last modified: 2022-02-12
 </pre>